NationalSecurityAgency/skills-docs/docs/dashboard/user-guide/quizzes-and-surveys.md

 A table of quiz attempts that contain ``Input Text`` questions will be displayed.
 Click on the ``Grade`` button to the right of the user to open the grading request.
 Once expanded answers can be marked as either "Correct" or "Wrong", in addition a justification can be provided.
-Once all the answer are marked as either correct or wrong, SkillTree system will grade the quiz attempt in its entirety considering all the question in this quiz.
+Once all the answers are marked as either correct or wrong, the system will grade the quiz attempt in its entirety considering all the questions in this quiz.

 #### Grading Notifications
-SkillTree will send email notifications to quiz administrators when grading is requested and send email notifications to quiz takes when answers are graded.
+SkillTree will send email notifications to quiz administrators when grading is requested, and also send email notifications to quiz takers when answers are graded.

-Quiz administrators can unsubscribe from notifications by navigating to ``Quizzes and Surveys -> Quiz -> Grading`` page.
+Quiz administrators can unsubscribe from notifications by navigating to the ``Quizzes and Surveys -> Quiz -> Grading`` page.

 ![component-quiz-grading-email-subscriptions.png](../../screenshots/admin/component-quiz-grading-email-subscriptions.png)